 Senior Securities.
 Senior securities may include any obligation or instrument issued by a fund evidencing indebtedness.
-The 1940 Act generally prohibits funds from issuing senior securities, although it does not treat certain transactions as senior securities, such as certain derivatives, short sales, reverse repurchase agreements, firm commitment agreements and standby commitments, with appropriate earmarking or segregation of assets to cover such obligation.
+The 1940 Act generally prohibits funds from issuing senior securities, although it does provide allowances for certain borrowings.
+In addition, the Derivatives Rule permits a fund to enter into derivatives transactions, notwithstanding the prohibitions and restrictions on the issuance of senior securities under the 1940 Act, provided that the fund complies with the conditions of the Derivatives Rule.